17 Writing Tips For Bloggers Who Think They Can’t Write!

 If I plan a long article (2000 words plus) I find it easier to first record what I plan to say and then get it transcribed.
 If you do not wish to transcribe yourself, then my transcription service of choice is CastingWords.

 You must have an outline of what you plan to say before you start.
-Without an outline, chances are you will go of at a tangent.

 2) Use a pen and paper!